treescribe/app-legals/terms.md

 ## 9. Support and maintenance

-Provider will provide support and maintenance to Customer at Provider's discretion.
+Provider will provide support and maintenance to Customer at Provider's sole and absolute discretion.

 ## 10. Planned interruptions

-Provider may interrupt the provision of the Services with 5 days notice.
+Provider may interrupt the provision of the Services at any time.

 ## 11. Unplanned interruptions